Horsley, Rochester, NE19 1TA

 - Event will involve stargazing and observing the skies through telescopes weather permitting

 This event is being organised by Starmakers Stargazing Group who should be contacted if you have any queries.
-Please confirm this event is indeed going ahead before travelling.
+We highly recommend you confirm this event is indeed going ahead before travelling.
+If you do attend it would be fantastic if you could let the organiser know you found them via Go Stargazing!

 Bookings for this event can be made directly with the Redesdale Arms, link below.